SiFuMax09/kubernetes-install-script/README.md

   # Deploy a Helm Release named "kubernetes-dashboard" using the kubernetes-dashboard chart
   helm upgrade --install kubernetes-dashboard kubernetes-dashboard/kubernetes-dashboard --create-namespace --namespace kubernetes-dashboard
   ```
+  ### Information about the dashboard
+  - ``kubectl -n kubernetes-dashboard port-forward svc/kubernetes-dashboard-kong-proxy 8443:443`` command is required to be run to access the dashboard.
+This command NEEDS to be ran on your computer after you installed the kubectl on your computer and copied the kube config file.
+(A tutorial will follow.)
+  - To expose the dashboard permanent you need to change the Service ``kubernetes-dashboard-kong-proxy`` type to ``NodePort`` after you done that Kubernetes will redeploy that Service and now your Application is available via the NodePort you can get that from viewing the config again.

 ## Notes
 - The script is optimized for Debian-based systems.